 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Awkward sleeping positions can put stress and strain on your body as you’re catching ZZZs, leading to pain when you should be rising and shining.
-And your mattress and pillow might be adding to your agony.
+But you can rest easier with a few modifications.

-Why your sleeping position matters
+Why sleeping position matters

-Best positions for back pain
+Best sleep positions for back and neck pain

 Aligning your head, shoulders and hips puts your body in a neutral posture that eases stress.
 Your goal should be to find a position that maintains and supports the natural curves in your back and neck.